AndrewJBateman/angular-regex-project/README.md

-# Angular Regex Project
+# :zap: Angular Regex Project

-This app highlights search text within a string.
+* This app highlights search text within a string.
 It renders HTML on the screen via a variable and manipulates that HTML based on a query, a regular expression and regex replace logic.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)